planktin/wagon-generators/README.md

 ## Customize Your Site

-Obviously, the template is pretty bare so get in
+Obviously, the template is pretty bare so get in and start customizing!
+Update your config/ files and fire up your back end editor (locomotive engine or wagon), or just use your wagon commands.

 ## Roadmap / To Do